-- 6. (1) There shall be not fewer than three examiners of the thesis, appointed by the Academic Board on the recommendation of the Committee, at least two of whom shall be external to the University. - (2) At the conclusion of the examination each examiner shall submit to the Committee a concise report on the thesis and shall recommend to the Committee that: - (a) the thesis merits the award of the degree; - (b) the thesis merits the award of the degree subject to minor corrections as listed being made to the satisfaction of the head of school; - (c) the thesis requires further work on matters detailed in my report.
-Should performance in this further work be to the satisfaction of the Higher Degree Committee, the thesis would merit the award of the degree: - (d) the thesis does not merit the award of the degree in its present form and further work as described in my report is required.
-The revised thesis should be subject to re-examination; - (e) the thesis does not merit the award of the degree and does not demonstrate that resubmission would be likely to achieve that merit. - (3) If the performance in the further work recommended under (2)(c) above is not to the satisfaction of the Committee, the Committee may permit the candidate to re-present the same thesis and submit to further examination as determined by the Committee within a period specified by it but not exceeding eighteen months. - (4) The Committee shall, after consideration of the examiners' reports and the results of any further examination, recommend whether or not the candidate may be awarded the degree.
-If it is decided that the candidate be not awarded the degree the Committee shall determine whether or not the candidate be permitted to resubmit the thesis after a further period of study and/or research.
+6. (1) There shall be not fewer than three examiners of the thesis, appointed by the Academic Board on the recommendation of the Committee, at least two of whom shall be external to the University.

+- (2) At the conclusion of the examination each examiner shall submit to the Committee a concise report on the thesis and shall recommend to the Committee that: - (a) the thesis merits the award of the degree; - (b) the thesis merits the award of the degree subject to minor corrections as listed being made to the satisfaction of the Head of School: - (c) the thesis requires further work on matters detailed in the examiner's report.
+Should performance in this further work be to the satisfaction of the Higher Degree Committee, the thesis would merit the award of the degree; - (d) the thesis does not merit the award of the degree in its present form and further work as described in the examiner's report is required.
+The revised thesis should be subject to re-examination; - (e) the thesis does not merit the award of the degree and does not demonstrate that resubmission would be likely to achieve that merit. - (3) If the performance in the further work recommended under (2)(c) above is not to the satisfaction of the

+Committee, the Committee may permit the candidate to submit the thesis for re-examination as determined by the Committee within a period determined by it but not exceeding eighteen months.

+(4) After consideration of the examiners' reports and the results of any further examination of the thesis, the Committee may require the candidate to submit to written or oral examination before recommending whether or not the candidate be awarded the degree.
+If it is decided that the candidate be not awarded the degree, the Committee shall determine whether or not the candidate be permitted to resubmit the thesis after a further period of study and/or research.

-- A candidate shall pay such fees as may be determined from time to time by the Council. - \ School is used here and elsewhere in these conditions to mean any teaching unit authorised to enrol research students and includes a department where that department is not within a school; a centre given approval by the Academic Board to enrol students and an interdisciplinary unit within a faculty and under the control of the Dean of the Faculty.
+- 7. A candidate shall pay such fees as may be determined from time to time by the Council. - \ School is used here and elsewhere in these conditions to mean any teaching unit authorised to enrol research students and includes a department where that department is not within a school; a centre given approval by the Academic Board to enrol students and an interdisciplinary unit within a faculty and under the control of the Dean of the Faculty.
 Enrolment is permitted in more than one such teaching unit.